bioidiap/bob.bio.base/doc/implementation.rst

    algorithm = bob.bio.base.algorithm.PCA(subspace_dimension = 0.8, distance_function = scipy.spatial.distance.cosine, is_distance_function = True)

 Some default configuration files can be found in the ``bob/bio/*/config`` directories of all ``bob.bio`` packages, but you can create configuration files in any directory you like.
-In fact, since all tools have a different keyword, you can define a complete experiment in a single configuration file.

 .. _bob.bio.base.resources: